igneous-labs/solores/examples/README.md

 ## Testing

-Testing consists of 2 stages: generating + checking the examples and then testing the consumer crates.
+Testing the examples consists of 2 stages: generating + checking the examples and then testing the consumer crates.

 ### Generating the example